Month: July 2004

 LMX: Hoax, Fake or Fraud?

-This is my last post about LMX AKA Lightmotion, on the other hand their website is now down, and this could mean that these people won’t harm anyone at least in this way.
-All links you’ll find here are to Italian only pages.
+This is my last post about LMX AKA Lightmotion, on the other hand, their website is now down, and this could mean that these people won’t harm anyone at least in this way.
+All links you’ll find here are to Italian-only pages.

 I did some investigation on Friday, starting from the email address contained in the DNS records for the domain lmfx.com.
 This address led to a bunch of messages on the provider forum.
 The most interesting message is the one in which the writer asks for a way to create a mailing list given a list of mail addresses in a text file.
 Sounds like a spammer wannabe?
-Note that this message has been written on Jul, 7th, around the days when the lightmotion job offerings were posted around the world.
+Note that this message was written on Jul, 7th, around the days when the lightmotion job offerings were posted around the world.

 The last post of notice is the request for a program again about strings search and extraction, but this time the author explicitly writes about extracting email addresses from web pages.